Egeeio/egee-io/src/plugins.md

 <img src="/public/rust_rules.jpeg"/>

-The Modded Rust server is equipped with several administrative and Quality of Life plugins.
-Please see the full list of plugins (and how to use them) below.
+The Modded Rust server is equipped with several Administrative and Quality of Life plugins.
+Please see the full list of plugins _(and how to use them)_ below.

 ### Administrative